Mexico Digital Nomad Visa Guide (2024)

 Expense #2: Groceries

-If you come from the USA or European countries, you would notice that there are no huge discrepancies between the prices there and in Mexico.
+If you come from the US or European countries, you’ll notice that there are no huge discrepancies between the prices there and in Mexico.

-To give you a better picture of groceries cost in Mexico, we have created a list of the most commonly bought groceries and their prices
+To give you a better picture of what groceries may cost you in Mexico, we have created a list of the most commonly bought groceries and their prices.

 Expense #3: Utilities

-Also, bear in mind that a lot of Mexicans don’t drink tap water, but use it only to take a shower or clean up the dishes.
+Also, bear in mind that a lot of Mexicans don’t drink tap water and use it only as technical water.

-Most Mexican homes do not have any heating system, and hence, you will not have to pay the heating bills.
+Most Mexican homes do not have a heating system, so you probably won’t have to worry about heating bills.
+However, that depends on your exact location.

-However, since Mexico has various climate types, if you live in some of them, you will need some kind of heating during the cold days and nights.
+Mexico has various climate types, and you’ll need some kind of heating during the cold days and nights in some of them.
 Therefore, it would be good to have air conditioning in your apartment so that you can heat the room a bit when needed.

 Expense #4: Transportation

-Since Mexico is a huge country with various beautiful attractions worth visiting, we recommend you use a car while living there as a digital nomad to get to them easier.
+Since Mexico is a huge country with various beautiful attractions worth visiting, we recommend you use a car while living there as a digital nomad to get around easier.

-Unfortunately, the detailed prices of fuel in Mexico are not available online.
-However, 1l of petrol is currently around Mex$24,13 (~$1,37), so you might get a basic picture of the other prices, as well.
+Unfortunately, the detailed prices of fuel in Mexico are not readily available.
+However, 1 l of petrol is currently around Mex$25.20 (~$1.29) — that can give you some insight into other prices, as well.

-On the other hand, since Mexico City has a chronic problem of traffic jams, you might need public transport services.
+On the other hand, since Mexico City has a chronic problem with traffic jams, you might want to use public transport services when going around town.
 Fortunately, Mexico City has a metro system, a well-developed bus transport system, and a tram system.

 As you can see below, public transportation tickets in Mexico City are pretty cheap by US and European standards.